jcbradbury/jcbradbury.github.io/_pages/stadium-economics.md

 - [Do Sports Stadiums Help Local Economies?
 A Primer on the Economic Impact of Stadiums](/_pages/stadium-economic-impact.md) -  Start here if you are unfamiliar with the economics of stadiums.
 - [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/full/10.1002/pam.22534), with Dennis Coates and Brad Humphreys, *Journal of Policy Analysis and Management* - This is published in an academic journal, but we wrote it so that it would be accessible to policymakers.)

 - [How Much Do Sports Stadiums Cost?](/_pages/stadium-costs.md) - This article summarizes the data on the cost of building and renovating sports stadiums that I have compiled.
 It covers the entire history of modern stadiums, which spans from the early 20th century to the presents.
 It covers the five major US-based sports leagues (MLB, NFL, NBA, NHL, and MLS) and MLB-affiliated minor-league baseball ballparks.
 The page provides links to the original source data.

+- A Guide to Financing Stadiums - This article explains several common tax and funding mechanisms used to pay for stadium projects.

+- How Should Media Members Cover Public Stadium Projects? - Stadium projects are considered infrequently by communities, and thus journalists may be unfamiliar with the basic issues.
+As the son of two journalists, I and sympathetic to the difficulties that reporters may face in covering the issue.
+This page summarizes the relevant policy considerations and makes recommendations for how local media members can properly inform their readers/viewers.

 ## Video Shorts
 YouTube, Instagram, TikTok